Scroll to navigation

 Obtains an rvalue reference or a prvalue temporary from a given iterator.

-the overload resolution is performed with the following candidates:
+resolution of iter_move is performed only with the candidates found by

 In all other cases, a call to ranges::iter_move is ill-formed, which can result in